walkrick/denver-practice-assessment/README.md

 --------
 1. Fork and clone this repository
 1. Import the stories in stories.csv into Pivotal Tracker
-1. Add a link to your Pivotal Tracker project to this README
 1. Once you are finished with all the stories, submit the assessment through the students app.
+Be sure to include a link to your Pivotal Tracker project.